-A democratic and non-hierarchical collective of radical economics graduate students and faculty founded Dollars & Sense in 1974.
-Today, D&S is still governed by a collective, rather than a board of directors.
+A democratic and non-hierarchical collective of radical economists founded Dollars & Sense in 1974.
+Today, D&S is still a democratic workplace.
+In addition to our four paid staff members, our volunteer Editorial Collective, compprising economists, journalists, and activists, helps set editorial policy and produce our magazine and books.
 Collective members write for Dollars & Sense, and the collective meets weekly to read submissions and edit forthcoming articles.
-The meetings regularly spark spirited discussions of economic topics among collective members.
-The collective also helps manage the D&S organization, getting a full course in non-profit publishing in the process.
-Dollars & Sense currently has three paid staff, several interns and office volunteers, and a number of Associates (who are less active than collective members but help support the organization).
+The meetings regularly spark spirited discussions of economic topics!
+Dollars & Sense also has a Board of Associates, who are less active than collective members but help support the organization.

 Dollars & Sense Staff

 Alejandro Reuss, magazine co-editor, is a historian and economist.
 He has been a member of the D&S collective for nearly 15 years, has served on the editorial committee of NACLA Report on the Americas, and has been a staff member and board member of Bikes Not Bombs (Boston).
 He has graduate degrees in history from Tufts University and in economics from the University of Massachusetts, and also teaches at the Labor Relations and Research Center at UMass-Amherst.
 His writings for D&S include the article series Keynes and the Current Crisis and EconoFAQs.